microsoft/Extensible-Digital-Content/README.md

 #### Input Controls
-You can press shift on keyboard or up on the dpad to access a pop up window for the current audio track if there is any.
+You can press shift on keyboard or up on the dpad to access a pop up window for the current audio track if there is any active.
+For navigation, use the Xbox thumbstick or standard mouse controls.

 ## Working with the application step by step
 There are a few important files/directories that the application uses.